Home > Legal & compliance > Licensing > Esportes da Sorte, VaideBet and monopoly lottery Caixa left off list of approved Brazil operators

 Brazil list operators

-In September the Brazilian government published Normative Ordinance No 1,475, blocking operators that had not applied for a betting licence, and were not already active in the market.
+In September the Brazilian government published Normative Ordinance No 1,475, blocking operators that had not applied for a betting licence and who were not already active in the market.
 This will be enforced between between 1 October and 31 December, with the regulated gaming market scheduled to go live on 1 January 2025.

 Once the deadline passed the SPA revealed 89 operators had received approval.
 The three skins per application mean 193 brands can legally operate in Brazil until the market launches.